JiNexus/worldpayus_restapi_sdk_php/CONDUCT.md

 # Contributor Code of Conduct

-The JiNexus/Zend-Notification project adheres to [The Code Manifesto](http://codemanifesto.com) as its guidelines for contributor interactions.
+The "JiNexus WorldpayUS REST API SDK PHP" project adheres to [The Code Manifesto](http://codemanifesto.com) as its guidelines for contributor interactions.

 ## The Code Manifesto